 - company’s constitution; and

-As noted above, the consequences for failure to comply with these duties and obligations can be severe.
-Therefore, it is important that you minimise all risk from the start.
+The consequences for failure to comply with these duties and obligations can be severe.
+Therefore, you must understand how to minimise all risks from the start.

-The first thing that is important to understand is that a company is a separate legal entity.
-This means that the assets of the company remain with the company and not with you personally.
+First, it is crucial to understand that a company is a separate legal entity.
+This means that the company’s assets are the company’s and not yours personally.
 You must understand and treat the company as a separate legal entity.
-This will ensure that you are putting its interests first above all else and subsequently comply with the obligations required by law.
-Some of the legal duties and obligations that a director must comply with are to:
+Doing so will ensure that you put its interests first above all else and subsequently comply with the obligations required by law.

-- exercise care and diligence in the management of the company;
+- duty to exercise reasonable care and diligence in the management of the company;

-- act in good faith and in the best interests of the company;
+- duty to act in good faith in the best interests of the company and for a proper purpose;

-- avoid any conflicts of interests between yourself and the company;
+- duty to avoid any conflicts of interest between yourself and the company;

 Consequences of Breaching Your Duties